-Section 6(b)(4)(A) requires that EPA risk evaluations determine "whether a chemical substance presents an unreasonable risk... under the conditions of use."
-In conducting a risk evaluation, EPA must "integrate and assess available information on hazards and exposures for the conditions of use of the chemical substance" and "take into account, where relevant, the likely duration, intensity, frequency and number of exposures under the conditions of use."
-Section 6(b)(4) contemplates risk determinations of both "unreasonable risk" and "no unreasonable risk" for a chemical substance based on the chemical's inherent hazards and the chemical's exposures under the COUs.
+By essentially removing consideration of individual COUs from the risk determination, the whole chemical approach is inconsistent with the risk evaluation process described in TSCA Section 6.
+TSCA Section 6(b)(4)(A) requires that EPA risk evaluations determine "whether a chemical substance presents an unreasonable risk...under the conditions of use."25 In conducting a risk evaluation, EPA must "integrate and assess available information on hazards and exposures for the conditions of use of the chemical substance" and "take into account, where relevant, the likely duration, intensity, frequency and number of exposures under the conditions of use."26 Section 6(b)(4) contemplates risk determinations of both "unreasonable risk" and "no unreasonable risk" for a chemical substance based on the chemical's inherent hazards and the chemical's exposures under the COUs.
 The concept of "whole chemical" is not mentioned in the TSCA statute.

-TSCA Sections 6(i)(1) and (2), which define final agency action for purposes of judicial review, also contemplate risk determinations of both unreasonable risk and no unreasonable risk.25 Section 6(i)(1) requires EPA, when it determines a chemical substance does not present an unreasonable risk under Section 6(b)(4)(A) (i.e., "under the conditions of use"), to issue an order which will be considered final agency action.
+TSCA Sections 6(i)(1) and (2), which define final agency action for purposes of judicial review, also contemplate risk determinations of both unreasonable risk and no unreasonable risk.27 Section 6(i)(1) requires EPA, when it determines a chemical substance does not present an unreasonable risk under Section 6(b)(4)(A) (i.e., "under the conditions of use"), to issue an order which will be considered final agency action.
 Section 6(i)(2), however, provides, when EPA determines a chemical substance presents an unreasonable risk under Section 6(b)(4)(A), the final Section 6(a) risk management rule is considered final agency action.
 TSCA Section 6, therefore, contemplates the potential for two types of risk determinations.
 A single whole chemical unreasonable risk determination, when there are COUs that the Agency has determined do not present an unreasonable risk, ignores the possibility of "no unreasonable risk" determinations for a chemical substance under its conditions of use.
-In fact, in each of the draft revised risk determinations for PCE, NMP, MC and TCE, EPA declares it will withdraw those "no unreasonable risk" orders that became effective when the risk evaluations were finalized.26
+In fact, in the draft revised risk determination for CT, EPA declares it will withdraw those "no unreasonable risk" orders that became effective when the risk evaluations were finalized.28